 Where to See Uga in Niue

 Coconut crabs, locally known as uga, are an iconic species in Niue.
-They are integral to the Niuean culture, which locals love to eat as a delicacy.
-Uga are also amazing creatures to simply observe and learn about, as they are large land-dwelling anthropods that can live up to 60 years old, weighing around 3-4kg (6.6-8.8lbs) when fully grown.
+They are integral to the Niuean culture, as locals love to eat as a delicacy.
+Uga are also amazing creatures to simply observe and learn about, as they are large land-dwelling anthropods that can live up to 60 years old, weighing around 3-4 kg (6.6-8.8 lbs) when fully grown!
 Uga are amazing to see in action, ripping open coconut husks with their powerful claws and climbing tree trunks to get their next fix of coconut.
-Learn more about where to see an uga for yourself in this list of ways to see a uga in Niue.
+Learn more about where to encounter an uga for yourself in this list of ways to see a uga in Niue.

 1. Taue Uga Tour